mousemke/_val/README.md

 #### 1.0.0

-+ complete rebuild of how commands and responses are handles
++ complete rebuild of how commands and responses are handled
 + module ini renamed to init
++ added help mode
-+
++ modules are now classes

 #### 0.4.0